North America

 Grow in an inclusive culture

 You'll be part of a unique culture, shaped by a sense of curiosity, collaboration, and entrepreneurship combined with a deep sense of purpose.
-And you'll be welcome to join one of the nine Business Resource Groups we have in the region — such as the Rainbow Network, Green IQ, and Spirited Women Network — to get support and engage in thought-provoking conversations.
+And you'll be welcome to join one of the ten Business Resource Groups we have in the region — such as the Rainbow Network, Green IQ, and Spirited Women Network — to get support and engage in thought-provoking conversations.

 So, be you.
 Come as you are, with your ideas, passion, and goals, and you’ll be celebrated for everything you contribute.
-Together with over 2,600 vibrant people across the continent, you'll shape the future of our business and brands.
+Together with over 3,100 vibrant people across the continent, you'll shape the future of our business and brands.

 Helping people and the planet thrive